Nood24/MIDI-Real-Time/index.md

 ### TerminalController.cpp

 TerminalController.cpp is a deprecated replacement for the planned hardware pedals which unfortunately could not be completed due to the closure of labs.
 This class has been merged with the controller class.
 It was last used in the change_song branch.
 This object can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/frontEnd/hardwareController_Terminal_prototype/TerminalController.cpp>.
-The terminal controller is responsible for receiving inputs from the terminal, keeping track of system state and then updating the virtual hardware object which is passed to other parts of the system to make this information accessible.
+The terminal controller was responsible for receiving inputs from the terminal, keeping track of system state and then updating the virtual hardware object which is passed to other parts of the system to make this information accessible.
+It is included in this wiki as it is a useful reference to understand the systems state machine.

 ---